 - Use a small beam like the Arrow Antennas Yagi or Elk log periodic, clear of obstructions. - Select the 67.
-0 Hz PL/CTCSS for transmit - Uplink power should be on the order of minimum 200 W EIRP for full quieting at lower antenna elevation angles.
-With an Arrow, 5 W has been used successfully to make contacts. - Open your Squelch all the way - Use a combo headphone/boom mike to reduce feedback/echo (and give you a free hand) - Use a printout or your laptop, smartphone or tablet to track the satellite path over your QTH . - Apps include Satellite Explorer Pro (iOS) and AmsatDroidFREE (Android) - Have an audio recorder to log the QSO (it is difficult to talk, point the antenna, do PTT • operation, remember the callsign, and think - all at the same time) - Set your transmit and receive frequencies in memories to make tuning easier - Twist the antenna as the pass progresses to improve signal strength
+0 Hz PL/CTCSS for transmit - AMSAT recommends to use no more than 5 watts with a modest gain antenna - Open your Squelch all the way - Use a combo headphone/boom mike to reduce feedback/echo (and give you a free hand) - Use a printout or your laptop, smartphone or tablet to track the satellite path over your QTH - Apps include Satellite Explorer Pro (iOS) and AmsatDroidFREE (Android) - Have an audio recorder to log the QSO (it is difficult to talk, point the antenna, do PTT operation, remember the callsign, and think - all at the same time) - Set your transmit and receive frequencies in memories to make tuning easier - Twist the antenna as the pass progresses to improve signal strength